Experience an Online Executive Master of Public Service and Administration (EMPSA)!

 The Executive Master of Public Service and Administration Program is a rigorous 39 graduate credit hour, non-thesis executive degree program offered online with a total of two required weeks in residence at Texas A&M University in College Station.

 High Impact.
 Endless Possibilities.
 The executive program delivers high-quality and high-impact coursework for individuals who continue to pursue their full-time professional careers while further developing in-depth, advanced skills in public service leadership, decision making, and critical investigative and evaluative methods within the public sector.
-Degree program applicants must have at least five years of professional experience.
-Two years supervisory or management experience is preferred.
+Degree program applicants must have at least five full-time years of cumulative experience in public service.
+Three years of experience at the middle to upper level is required.

 A Natural Fit to Your Schedule.
 Leverage your time to the maximum with online classes.
 Online classes are held in fifteen-week fall and spring sessions, and ten week summer sessions.
 Two one-week residencies required.
 They typically occur in the summer for residency one (PSAA 601) and residency two (PSAA 675).
 There is also a week-in-residence offered in the fall semester for residency two only (PSAA 675).

 Specialize in Your Field.
-EMPSA students select a track area of Homeland Security, Nonprofit Management, or Public Management and complete 18 hours in the track area.
+EMPSA students select a track area of Homeland Security, Nonprofit Management, or Public Management.
+Students complete 18 hours in the selected track area.

 Solve the Tough Challenges!
 The EMPSA education experience culminates with a final, required capstone project, in which executive students work collaboratively on a public service and administration project in conjunction with a government agency or nonprofit organization.

 Trusted Reputation.
-Texas A&M University is ranked #1 in Texas in 6-year student graduation rates by the Texas Higher Education Coordinating Board and #4 among all national public universities in “Best Value School” category by U.S. News & World Report, 2018.
-Learn more about our rankings.
+Texas A&M University is ranked #1 in the nation for 6-year student graduation rates by the Chronicle of Higher Education, 2018 and #1 among all national public universities for a superior education at an affordable cost by the Fiske Guide to Colleges, 2018.
+Learn more about Texas A&M University rankings.

 NASPAA Accredited.
 The Master of Public Service and Administration degree at the Bush School of Government and Public Service is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).